Vrindavan

 Spread the love

-Vrindavan is just 11 km from Mathura, the birthplace of Lord Shri Krishna.
-Located on the Agra-Delhi highway on NH 2, this is Krishnadham, home to temples dedicated to Krishna and Radha.
-A sacred pilgrimage destination, Vrindavan means a grove of holy Tulsi.
-Symbolic groves can still be found at Seva Kunj and at Nidhivan.
+Vrindavan, located just 11 km from Mathura, the birthplace of Lord Shri Krishna, is a sacred pilgrimage destination with immense historical significance.
+Situated on the Agra-Delhi highway (NH 2), it is also known as Krishnadham, home to temples dedicated to Krishna and Radha.
+The name Vrindavan means a grove of holy Tulsi, and symbolic groves can still be found at Seva Kunj and Nidhivan, making it an important part of the history of Vrindavan and its spiritual legacy.

 Krishna Lifts Govardhana Mountain